 The results of Table 5A shed further light on these findings.
 There, we regress the hedge returns of the accruals based strategy against the hedge returns of the CFO based strategy.
 We find that the slope coefficient on the CFO based strategy returns estimated over the entire sample is negative and significant in both markets (-0.432 for the US and -0.285 for the UK).
 Looking at pair-wise Pearson correlations in Table 5A provides similarly striking insights.
 The correlation between the two strategies is -0.772 for the US market and -0.352 for the UK market.
 To our knowledge, this is the first time that this negative correlation between accruals and CFO based strategies has been documented.
 This is counter to conventional wisdom given that prior research suggests that accruals and CFO are negatively correlated.
-Moreover, even though we find the negative relationship between these strategies to be particularly strong in the US, it is noticeable that the effect is also present in the UK market and serves to demonstrate the robustness of the phenomenon across regions.4
+Moreover, even though we find the negative relationship between these strategies to be particularly strong in the US, it is noticeable that the effect is also present in the UK market and serves to demonstrate the robustness of the phenomenon across regions.9

 To better understand the dynamic behaviour of these relationships we attempt to identify whether there have been any structural breaks in the relationship between accruals and CFO based strategies.
-We adopt the procedure developed by Bai and Perron (1998, 2003) to determine both the number and location of structural breaks in the regression coefficient of accruals based strategy returns on CFO based strategy returns5.
+We adopt the procedure developed by Bai and Perron (1998, 2003) to determine both the number and location of structural breaks in the regression coefficient of accruals based strategy returns on CFO based strategy returns 10.
 The results are presented in Table 5.
 It is striking to note that the independent structural break analyses performed in the US and the UK markets identify similar break points.
 In all periods, contrary to conventional wisdom, we find that the correlations between these strategies are either low and statistically insignificant or negative and statistically significant.
 Between 2000 and 2004 the correlation between accruals and CFO based strategies was at its most negative point in both markets (for the US and UK the correlations were -0.927 and -0.637 respectively).
-In the US, the correlations prior to 2000 and post 2004 are markedly lower (in absolute terms) though still negative and statistically significant (From 1989 to 2000 the correlation was -0.612 and from 2004 to 2008 it was -0.355).
-In the UK, over these two remaining periods, correlations between the two strategies become positive (from June
+In the US, the correlations prior to 2000 and post 2004 are markedly lower

-4 We tested the robustness of our results to computing the performance of the strategies based on quintiles and terciles rankings and found no material differences with results based on deciles rankings.
+9 We tested the robustness of our results to computing the performance of the strategies based on quintiles and terciles rankings and found no material differences with results based on deciles rankings.

-5 For further details, the reader is referred to Bai and Perron (1998, 2003).
+10 For further details, the reader is referred to Bai and Perron (1998, 2003).

-1989 to June 1999 the correlation was 0.049; from February 2004 to August 2008 the correlation was 0.104) but not statistically, nor economically different from zero.
+(in absolute terms) though still negative and statistically significant (From 1989 to 2000 the correlation was -0.612 and from 2004 to 2008 it was -0.355).
+In the UK, over these two remaining periods, correlations between the two strategies become positive (from June 1989 to June 1999 the correlation was 0.049; from February 2004 to August 2008 the correlation was 0.104) but not statistically, nor economically different from zero.

-4.3 Understanding the Negative Correlation in the Accruals and Cash Flow Trading Strategies
+3.3 Understanding the Negative Correlation in the Accruals and Cash Flow Trading Strategies

-4.3.1 Conditional Correlations and Exposure Analysis
+3.3.1 Conditional Correlations and Exposure Analysis